World Squash: Membership

-World Squash has 122 Members, all of whom are National Associations of squash, recognised by their National Olympic Committee (NOC) or Ministry of Sport as the sole and undisputed governing body for the sport in the country.
-Members are required to join one of the five Regional Federations which are an integral part of the World Squash structure.
+World Squash has 115 Members, all of whom are National Associations of squash, recognized by their National Olympic Committee (NOC) or Ministry of Sport as the sole and undisputed governing body for the sport in the country.
+Members are required to join one of the five Continental Federations which are an integral part of the World Squash structure.
 Members receive a number of votes to be used at General Meetings depending on the number of squash courts in their country.